eyeonus/TradeDangerous-listener/README.md

 - If configured as server, will automatically export the currently stored prices listings from TD's database in the file "listings.csv", which will be located in the folder "<TD install>\data\eddb".
 The duration between subsequent exports is 5 minutes by default, can be configured in the configuration file, under the setting "export_every_x_sec".

 # Running
+Running the program is simple: open a Command Prompt (Windows) / Terminal (Linux/OSX), go to the folder this program is located at, and type 'python eddblink-listener.py".
+You'll know you did it right when you see "Press CTRL-C at any time to quit gracefully."
+Once you see that, you can simply minimize the window and let it do its thing.

+To close the program in a way that will definitely not muck up the database, press CTRL-C. This will send a "keyboard interrupt", also known as SIGINT, to the program, letting it know you want it to stop, and it will shut down all its processes cleanly.
+(If you're on a Mac and CTRL-C doesn't work, try '⌘-.'
+(Command-period).)

+Closing the program any other way, such as closing the terminal window, can potentially lead to a corrupt database.

+# Configuration file
 The configuration file is automatically created with default settings on first run.
 If you wish to, you may make changes to the configuration, doing so will require stopping and restarting the program before the changes take effect.

-To run this for yourself, nothing needs to be done.
+To run this for yourself, nothing needs to be done to the configuration file.

-To run as a server, change the "side" value in the configuration file to "server".
+To run as a server, change the "side" setting from "client" to "server".

-# Configuration file
 The configuration file, by default, looks like the following:

 ```
 {
     "check_delay_in_sec" : 3600,
     "export_every_x_sec" : 300,
-    "side": "server",
     "export_path": "./data/eddb",
+    "side": "client",
     "whitelist":
     [
         { "software":"E:D Market Connector [Windows]" },